City and Regional Planning

 Pratt’s accredited 60-credit City and Regional Planning program graduates practitioners with the technical, strategic thinking, and collaborative know-how to plan and implement equity-building improvements for neighborhoods, cities, and metropolitan areas.

-All four programs inside the Graduate Center for Planning and the Environment focus on applied research.
-Through studios, theses, capstones, demonstration projects, research initiatives, partnerships and public programs, students have an opportunity to make an impact.
-To learn more about our approach and collaborations visit the Research and Impact page.
+As one of four programs inside the Graduate Center for Planning and the Environment, the City and Regional Planning program has an emphasis on equity in planning and multidisciplinary collaboration.
+To learn more about our approach and community impact visit the Research and Impact page.

 The City and Regional Planning program at Pratt ranks third nationally among master’s degree-granting institutions that do not also grant PhDs.
 Pratt ranks 25th nationally among all programs, including those that grant PhDs.
 It ranks 9th in the Northeast region, and 13th among all programs offering part-time study.
 (Rankings according to Planetizen Guide to Graduate Urban Planning Programs, 5th ed.)—the only comprehensive ranking and listing of graduate urban planning programs available.)